K-Hebel/disaster_pipeline/README.md

 # Disaster Response Pipeline Project
+This is a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also displays visualizations of the data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.